Driving community engagement and brand consistency through strategic design and storytelling.

 Safe zones

-All text resides within the "safe zone" to ensure no content is obscured by Instagram's native UI elements.
+Aligned content within "safe zones" to ensure no content is obscured by Instagram's UI elements.

-Bolder fonts and high-contrast colors ensure legibility, even when users are quickly tapping through stories.
+Utilized bolder fonts and high-contrast colors for better legibility of text and branding, even when users quickly tap through stories.

 Before